forcedotcom/sfdx-core/README.md

+**As a beta feature, Salesforce Core Libraries is a preview and isn’t part of the “Services” under your master subscription agreement with Salesforce.
+Use this feature at your sole discretion, and make your purchase decisions only on the basis of generally available products and features.
+Salesforce doesn’t guarantee general availability of this feature within any particular time frame or at all, and we can discontinue it at any time.
+This feature is for evaluation purposes only, not for production use.
+It’s offered as is and isn’t supported, and Salesforce has no liability for any harm or damage arising out of or in connection with it.
+All restrictions, Salesforce reservation of rights, obligations concerning the Services, and terms for related Non-Salesforce Applications and Content apply equally to your use of this feature.**
 # Salesforce DX Core Library (Beta)
 This library provides client-side management of Salesforce DX projects, org authentication, connections to Salesforce APIs, and other various utilities.